 - Limited Responsibility: The PEO will have the legal responsibility for your employees.

 Even though many foreign investors choose to establish and incorporate a company in Colombia, you might still want to do business in the country without going through the process of starting a new company.
 In that case, using a PEO solution is an attractive option since it gives you the opportunity to hire staff without having the administrative complications of forming and maintaining your own legal entity in the region.
 Some companies find a PEO solution a great way to initially enter the market, and once they see their business growing, they consider the establishment of their own company and office.

 Interested in Using a PEO Solution in Colombia?

 For many investors looking for a place to do business, Colombia is an ideal jurisdiction.
 However, many companies are not interested in going through the somewhat complicated process of having to set up a new legal entity to begin operations.
 For this reason, a PEO may provide a solution for your commercial needs in Colombia.

 Reach out Biz Latin Hub for personalised information regarding our recruitment, hiring and PEO services in Colombia.
-Contact our CEO, Craig here and see how we can support you to hire staff in Colombia.
+Contact our CEO, Craig here at Biz Latin Hub and see how we can support you to hire staff in Colombia.